vdribadan/castor/README.md

 # Fruits API Service

 ## Overview
 The Fruits API Service is a simple Flask-based web application that provides an API for managing a list of fruits.
-It allows users to add, retrieve, and delete fruit entries.
+It allows users to create, retrieve, update and delete fruit entries.
 Each fruit has an associated ID, name, and color.

 ## Features
 - **List All Fruits:** Retrieve a list of all fruit entries in the database.